sshyran/SimpleLogin-browser-extension/README.md

 5. Upload the extension to the Chrome, Firefox and Edge stores.

-## How to build the extension locally
+## Beta build

-In order to build the extension yourself, please follow these steps:

-- Make sure you have the dependencies installed and up-to-date with `npm install`.
-- Run the build process with `npm run build`.
-- Create the zip package with `npm run build-zip`.
-You will find the extension in the `dist-zip/` directory.
-- If you want to use it on Firefox you will need to enter the `dist/` directory and run `web-ext build`.
-You will find the extension in the `dist/web-ext-artifacts/` directory.

-- (Optional, only useful for beta build) Build beta version: change `betaRev` in `package.json`, then generate zip file using
+If you need to build a beta version: change `betaRev` in `package.json`, then generate zip file using

 ```bash
 npm run build:beta && npm run build-zip